zilliztech/zdoc/docs/tutorials/migrations/migrate-between-clusters.md

 ## Considerations{#considerations}

 - For optimal performance, migrations from a higher plan tier to a lower one (e.g., **Dedicated** to **Serverless**, **Dedicated** to **Free**, **Free** to **Free** clusters) are not supported.

-- For each migration task, you can select only one vector field from each source collection.

 ## Before you start{#before-you-start}